-Depending on what type of brindle Frenchie you are looking for, the price range can be between $1500 to $8000.
+Depending on the type of brindle Frenchie you are looking for, the price range can be between $1500 and $8000.

-A normal Frenchie lifespan is 10 to 13 years but due to health issues we expect a Brindle French Bulldog’s lifespan to be between 9 to 10 years.
+A normal Frenchie lifespan is 10 to 13 years, but we expect a Brindle French Bulldog’s lifespan to be between 9 to 10 years due to health issues.

-They are considered companion animals and they can be left alone with children.
-Brindle Frenchies are friendly just like any other French Bulldog but as you know if they are not properly socialized at a young age they then to show aggressive behaviour.
-This include growling at strangers.
-Overall, they are well mannered and friendly pets.
+They are considered companion animals and can be left alone with children.
+Brindle Frenchies are friendly, just like any other French Bulldog, but as you know, if they are not properly socialized at a young age, they then show aggressive behavior.
+This includes growling at strangers.
+Overall, they are well-mannered and friendly pets.

-Frenchies are easily one of the best pets to groom and this is due to their short hairs.
-Bathe the brindle 4 to 5 times in a week.
+Frenchies are easily one of the best pets to groom, and this is due to their short hair.
+Bathe the brindle 4 to 5 times a week.
 You can use this booster bath from Amazon to bathe your Frenchie.

 Types of Brindle French Bulldog

-The Frenchie with a dark coat and different light patterns are usually the most common types of brindle french bulldogs.
-Nevertheless, we have others and we would talk about them.
+The Frenchie with a dark coat and different light patterns is usually the most common type of brindle French Bulldog.
+Nevertheless, we have others, and we would talk about them.
 They are:

-They have a brown coat with milky patterns.
-Their eyes are usually blue while their nose and nails are brown.
+They have brown coats with milky patterns.
+Their eyes are usually blue, while their nose and nails are brown.

-The coat of these type of brindle Frenchies are always blue and grayish in color.
-Same thing with their nose but a the striping is always light brindle patterns.
+The coat of these types of brindle Frenchies is always blue and grayish.
+Same thing with their nose, but the striping is always light brindle patterns.

 Pied Brindle Frenchie

-They are very similar to reverse brindle French Bulldogs but the difference comes with the patterns.
-The dark stripes/patterns are lesser on reverse brindle frenchies.
-Also, pied brindle frenchies usually have a dark patch around their eye.
+They are very similar to reverse brindle French Bulldogs, but the patterns differ.
+The dark stripes/patterns are lesser on reverse brindle Frenchies.
+Also, pied brindle Frenchies usually have a dark patch around their eye.

 Seal Brindle Frenchie

-From a far distance, you might think this is a normal brindle French Bulldog.
-The difference here is that this type has white hairs and they are not noticable unkess you take a closer look at them.
+You might think this is a normal brindle French Bulldog from a far distance.
+The difference here is that this type has white hairs, which are not noticeable unless you take a closer look at them.

 Tiger Brindle Frenchie

 The stripes are “tiger-like” on this Frenchie.
-It comes with a dark coat and the stripes are formed by white hairs.
+It comes with a dark coat, and white hairs form the stripes.